 After you have submitted your final assignment for UC Berkeley’s Online Master in Public Health, it’s time to celebrate your accomplishments.
 Not only have you completed your degree, but you have realized this achievement while balancing a job and the rest of your busy life, a truly remarkable endeavor.
 Congratulations!
 It’s time to celebrate!

 You’ll be joined by your fellow classmates, family, and friends for a special graduation ceremony on the UC Berkeley campus.
 Celebrate your achievement with a special reception where we toast to you, a Master in Public Health.
 Dean Will Dow and the program team leads will address your graduating class, celebrating this milestone and wishing you well as you move into your next professional stage.
 You’re equipped with essential tools and knowledge to lead and influence the field of public health.
 You and your fellow classmates are invited to speak about your experiences and the impact this degree has had on your lives, both professionally and personally.

-Graduation day is also a special opportunity to build your network and connect with fellow students and faculty face to face before embarking on the next step in your career.
+Graduation day is a special opportunity to build your network and connect with fellow students and faculty in person before embarking on the next step in your career.